 Max Goldt once said, the artist should not stay in the way of his work.
 Well, there is always a demand of some words from the creator of art work, so I want to talk about, what makes me work as an artist:

-Wood is a common material for artists to express their understanding of the world.
-But wood is not the easiest material: it is not homogenic, it demands lots of attention and skills and you cannot do copies for increasing the buisness.
+Wood is a common material for artists since milleniums to express their understanding of their world.
+But is not the easiest material: it is not homogeneous, so it demands lots of attention and skills and you cannot do copies for increasing the business – like in clay.
 Why do I use wood after all?
 Besides hard and splintery beechwood?

 The tactile dimension: There is this invitation to the spectator to touch, to feel the inherent stored warmth of the sun deep inside of the material.
 The incorporated strings and muscles can be touch and open another dimension to phantasy.

 Subject follows function.
 My abstract – as well as the anthropo- and zoomorphic sculptures emerge from the curiosity what other structures evolution could find – or improve – to add another niche in nature.

 I mostly work without preceding drawings und start to work unintentionally; the „idea“ evolves during the progress – the work is the result of an undetermined process that is condensed to an aim quite late.

 titles: „no title“ is so valid how it is boring and often disappointing for the spectator (who anyway is peeking to the labels for a helping hint towards the intention of the artist).
 My pleasure of spinning a yarn or to attract the audience on wrong trails or into traps let me weave titles that sometimes even might fit.